-Introducing Space.intersect.org.au, a large scale, high performance, collaborative, and cost effective digital storage system specially tailored, designed and constructed by researchers for researchers.
-Space offers continuously growing capacity of up to 50 petabytes of fast, reliable and safe active and archive data retention.
+Space.intersect.org.au is a large scale, high performance, collaborative, and cost effective digital storage system specially tailored, designed and constructed by researchers for researchers.
+Space offers continuously growing petabyte scale capacity of fast, reliable and safe active and archive data retention.
 You have data, so we have Space.

 - Space is networked to the entire Australian higher education sector at unmatched speed.